Tacacs-1101/Fraud-Detection/README.md

 # Fraud-Detection
 **_A machine learning model to detect the fraudulent transactions_**.

+## Overview ##
+This repository contains the detailed analysis on a dataset containing credit card transactions.
+The target variable has two classes (_Normal and Fraud_).
+The dataset is challenging because it is highly imbalanced.
+More than 99% data points belong to _Normal_ class.

 ## Download the data ##
 Download the dataset (_csv format_) from [here](https://www.kaggle.com/mlg-ulb/creditcardfraud/data).